ComPass: Contrastive Learning for Automated Patch Correctness Assessment in Program Repair: Approach

 \subsubsection{Embedding Integration}

 Given a buggy code snippet and its patch returned by APR tools, \ie $C_b$ and $C_p$, we load pre-trained BERT as the encoder in obtaining embedding vectors, \ie $E_b$ and $E_p$.
 We then integrate the two vectors into a single bug-fixing vector $E_{con}$ as the input for the patch classifier.
-Following prior work~\citep{zhang2024appt,tian2020evaluating}, we utilize different integration strategies to extract the differences and similarities between these two vectors from various perspectives, including concatenation, addition, subtraction, multiplication, cosine similarity, and Euclidean similarity.
-The used integration method is proven to be simple yet effective in previous work~\citep{tian2022best,zhang2024appt}.
+Following prior work~\citep{zhang2024appt,tian2020evaluating}, we utilize different integration strategies to extract the differences and similarities between these two vectors from various perspectives, including concatenation, addition, subtraction, multiplication, cosine similarity, and Euclidean similarity. \newrevise{Intuitively, these operations capture complementary aspects of the relationship between buggy and patched code.
+The subtraction operation directly encodes the semantic difference between the two vectors, which is particularly informative for patch correctness assessment since the core task is to determine whether the applied modification is semantically meaningful.
+The concatenation operation preserves the full information of both vectors, providing the classifier with the maximum capacity to learn discriminative patterns.
+By combining multiple integration strategies, \toolname{} enables the classifier to reason about patch correctness from diverse perspectives simultaneously.} The used integration method is proven to be simple yet effective in previous work~\citep{tian2022best,zhang2024appt}.
 We would further investigate the impacts of different vector integration approaches in the detailed experiments.